Timeline of the Israeli–Palestinian conflict in 2022: 23 December

-An Arab-Israeli resident of Kafr Qasem was shot and killed after attacking and wounding three police officers in what law enforcement purported to be an premeditated act of terrorism.
+An Arab-Israeli resident of Kafr Qasem was shot and killed after attacking and wounding three police officers in what law enforcement purported to be a premeditated act of terrorism.
 According to police, the assailant called police to the parking lot of a building, citing a domestic violence incident.
 Upon the arrival of the police officers, he attempted to open fire with a makeshift submachine gun, which seemingly jammed.
 The assailant retreated into the building and then hurled Molotov cocktails at a police vehicle before entering his car and ramming it into the officers and another vehicle.
 Three of them were lightly wounded.
 Police claim a number of Molootov cocktails were found on the roof of the building and that a knife was found in his vehicle.
 CCTV footage of the incident was released.
 The assailant's family denied the incident was a premeditated attack.
 They said that the officers should have shot at his legs instead of killing him and accused them of murdering their son "in cold blood".”

 Palestinian gunmen opened fire at the frequently targeted settlement of Shaked.
 Minor damage was caused to a home and no casualties were reported.
 Palestinian Islamic Jihad claimed responsibility for the shooting but did not provide any evidence.